Chicken run made of metal with woodchip floor.

 Cats

-While a full-grown chicken is generally too large for a cat, I have had several neighbourhood cats attack my adult chickens on multiple occasions.
-The threat really comes down to the temperament of the cat.
-Some cats may attack just for the sport of it, and younger chickens are certainly more vulnerable.
-Installing a secure fence around the chicken run can help keep cats out.
-If you have a dog, then letting them roam your yard will definitely deter cats.
+While a full-grown chicken is generally too large for a cat, I’ve had several neighbourhood cats attack my adult chickens on multiple occasions.
+It really comes down to the temperament of the cat.
+Some cats may attack just for the sport of it, and younger chickens are definitely more vulnerable.

 Neighbourhood Chicken Menace